 Tor browser and VPNs are similar in their aims but not in their technological approach.
 While both are great at hiding your identity and ensure your browsing activity is kept private and encrypted, there are certain advantages and disadvantages to each.
 That’s why using the two systems together is your safest bet for securing your digital privacy.

 What if you had a VPN service that is not controlled by a company?
-Common people such as you and me can install an app on our device (such as a phone or a PC) and build a collective network, renting our internet access to others who need VPNs and using others’ nodes to access the internet privately ourselves.
+Everyday web users, such as you and me, can install an app on our device (such as a phone or a PC) and contribute to a collective network, renting our internet access to others who need secure, encyrpted, private internet access.

 dVPNs offer increased efficiency (better speeds thanks to even shorter pathways between the client and the destination server) and security (thanks to no company being able to log your data).